knightlab-analyses/mycobiome/README.md

 ## Installation

-On the top right of this page, click the `Code ▼` button followed by the `Download ZIP` button to download the entire repository.
+On the top right of the main repository page, click the `Code ▼` button followed by the `Download ZIP` button to download the entire repository.

 Alternatively, or if using `R`, you can download the repository using:
 ```